eye4357/x_make_github_visitor_x/README.md

 > "I send this visitor ahead of every batch.
 If a repo can't meet the standard, it doesn't touch my table."

 ## Manifesto
 x_make_github_visitor_x is the compliance auditor for every repository under my watch.
-It sequences Ruff, Black, MyPy, and Pyright with caching, reports failures as JSON dossiers, and keeps the Road to 0.20.3 initiative brutally honest.
+It sequences Ruff, Black, MyPy, and Pyright with caching, reports failures as JSON dossiers, and keeps the Road to 0.20.4 initiative brutally honest.

-## 0.20.3 Command Sequence
+## 0.20.4 Command Sequence
-Version 0.20.3 injects per-file diagnostics into every telemetry payload.
-The visitor now emits `files_checked`, `failed_files`, and granular failure lines so the control room pinpoints contamination instantly.
-Follow this briefing and every inspection stays actionable; drift and you feel the fallout.
+Version 0.20.4 fuels the Static Gauntlet column.
+Visitor runs now roll their per-tool results into the orchestrator summary so the GUI reports pass/skip/fail counts without re-parsing logs.
+Cache hits log the same evidence, and when a tool bleeds out, the Kanban card lights up instantly.

 ## Ingredients
 - Python 3.11+